-Eco-Choices: Ecosystem Consequences of Town Decisions, teaching about local decisions that affect farming with Cornelia Harris, educator, Cary Institute of Ecosystem Studies, and Sandra Fischer, environmental science teacher, Chatham HS.
+Eco-Choices: A Classroom Simulation Exploring Consequencs of Agricultural Decisions Cornelia Harris, educator, Cary Institute of Ecosystem Studies, and Sandra Fischer, environmental science teacher, Chatham HS.

-Exploring “Natural” Areas in Schoolyards and Sites.
-Gwen Kopeinig and Diane Moller, Lewisboro ES will share concrete ideas for using whatever outdoor space you have available.
-When Learning Comes Naturally, part of the PBS series, The Learning Child, features their work.
+Reading & Writing Green in Schoolyards and Historic Sites.
+Gwen Kopeinig and Diane Moller, Lewisboro ES will share concrete ideas for using whatever outdoor space you have.
+When Learning Comes Naturally, part of a PBS series, features their work.

 Three Sisters on the Farm and Table: Corn, Beans, and Squash.
 Experienced teachers share ideas for connecting with the children of farm workers.
 Linda Brotman, Chambers ES, Kingston, and Jacqueline Denu and Kim Ellis, Hudson Valley Writing Project.

 What do animals need to stay alive?
 FOOD!
 Learn about river food chains and webs–teaching connections for K-4 with a science emphasis.
 Rebecca Houser, award-winning environmental educator, Hudson River Estuary Program, NYS DEC.
 Sample HRE lesson: Dining Out with Fishes and Birds of the Hudson.